carb0nknight/dotfiles/README.md

 # Dotfiles and other configs
-Frequently used configurations and settings for software across devices
+Configurations and settings to speed up deploying, or working within new environments or on new devices.

 ---